-Local Area Plans are to be prepared for Murrough and the Headford Road LAP areas.
-SFRAs for these areas has already been carried out under a previous study and will inform the LAPs when prepared.
+Local Area Plans are to be prepared for Murrough and the Headford Road LAP area and will also be supported by an SFRA undertaken by RPS.

 The recommendations of the SFRA for the Headford Road LAP area are:

 A further detailed study (Stage 3) should be carried out for the Headford Road LAP area to prepare a reliable flood zone map and to assess any impacts of the proposed development on the existing flood risk and to design the associated mitigation measures.
 RPS considers this is vital for finalising the land use zoning process for this LAP area.